EnlightenAgency/jRespond/README.md

 ```

 The breakpoint parameter is required but the enter and exit parameters are optional (of course, at least one is required for something to happen).

+The enter and/or exit functions are passed the current breakpoint and (if it exists) the previous breakpoint as parameters.

 ##Performance